LilyVKN/nikolasn_phys495-spring2021/src/naive/DESIGNDOC.md

 must then be broadcast to each node.
 All these operations are performed using `MPI_BCAST()`.

-The calculation phase is handled entirely by the nodes as there's no global data manipulation to perform.
+The calculation phase is handled mostly by the nodes as they perform both force and integration.
 Each node sums over their own force submatrices in order to calculate the total force on their subset of particles.
+This same process simultaneously calculates the potential energy.
+In this way only the first instance of the submatrix will contribute to energy calculations (i.e. cached submatrices are ignored for energy) which prevents double counting energy contributions.
 Finally the worker nodes perform the leap-frog integration to update their subset.
+Meanwhile, the root performs the trivial calculation of kinetic energy which simply sums over the square of the velocity array.
+This helps optimize CPU time on the root.

 During the merging stage, each node sends its particles' data back to the root which must collate the data into the array of all particles.
 This program does